HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 - Set `annotation_min_log10p` to the min value ( -log10(pval) ) for top hit SNPs.
 These SNPs are also annotated in the manhattan plot

 - Set `clump_p1` to the maximum pvalue allowed for index SNPs during plink clumping to define top loci

+- If you are analyzing many phenotypes, it may be useful to set `make_report` to false.
+Generating the HTML graphical report can add a considerable amount of time for large datasets with many millions SNPs thus slowing down the overall execution.

 ## Understand input files for genetic data